Procedural-Tim/Procedural-Life/README.md

 - API
 - Time

+## TODOs
+- Consider letting under 18 have some relationships, but then need to filter on their partners

 ## Technical TODO

+- dependency met function
+- move data into it's type
+- move methods to their type folders
+- redo good/evil and law/chaos to a numeric value.
+Constants make it a headache
 - fix case sensative names for those operating systems that are case insensative
 - Typescript
 - React linter, catch things like useEffect dependencies